Celebrating the collective art of

 Martha Howe-Douglas as Madame Tussaud in "Horrible Histories."

 The men of Yonderland

 Simon Farnaby - The most conventionally comedianlike of the Yonderlanders, he’s an especially appropriate asset to HH because he approaches the material with a particular emotionally intelligent lack of inhibition that’s just right for educational children’s theater.
-Imagine playing Death as a clown, and then imagine evolving that character from a bored civil servant checking newly deceased people into the afterlife into a narcissistic Simon Cowell-type TV presenter.
-Then imagine carrying that same refined concept of the horror clown into the realm of fantasy as a self-indulgent Goth buffoon in black surrounded by demon familiars that is Negatus in “Yonderland” (pictured above with a friend.)
+Imagine playing Death as a clown, evolving from a bored civil servant checking newly deceased people into the afterlife into a narcissistic Simon Cowell-type TV presenter, and then transmuting that refined concept of the horror clown into the sadistic Goth buffoon surrounded by demon familiars that is Negatus in “Yonderland” (pictured above.)
 How do you not fall madly in love with that?

 Ben Willbond - Arguably the most conventionally handsome of the male Yonderlanders.
 But you can weaponize a good-looking face by using it as cover for an unexpected ambush of wit and weirdness, as with his nervous on-the-spot combat reporter Mike Peabody and terrifying Alexander the Great (above), or just power past it with sheer force of character, as with his Henry VIII, conveying bloatedness and nastiness just with his voice and presence.
 But it was his blandly smiling Henry Ford doing the hand jive in HH's “Pioneers of Transportation” musical number that forever won my Michiganian heart.